wmde/WikibaseReconcileEdit/README.md

 OnOrProt is a set ofOpen!Next prototype APIs, that is also relevant to OpenRefine.

+## Questions & Notes

+One instance of each mainsnak?
+Do they ever want to add qualifiers or references ro existing statements?
+Do they ever want to add multiple statements?

+Ends up being multiple reconcile levels, items and statements...

 ## 1) Easy Reconciliation

 Given "P123" -> "ABC123" give me the Item ID if it exists?